pgxn/pgxnclient/docs/usage.rst

 If the distribution specifies more than one extension, they are unloaded in reverse order respect to the order in which they are specified in the ``META.json`` file.
-It is also possilbe to unload only a few of the extensions provided, specifying them after *SPEC*: the extensions will be unloaded in the order specified.
+It is also possible to unload only a few of the extensions provided, specifying them after *SPEC*: the extensions will be unloaded in the order specified.